herbkoeg/BertisBruteForceIntegrationTesting/README.md

 # BertisBruteForceIntegrationTesting
-BfiTesting verifies results persisted in a database by a black box, e.g. results of an ancieant cobol program called by a special library within a webservice.
+BfiTesting verifies results persisted in a database by a black box, e.g. results of an ancient cobol program called by a special library within a webservice.

 You can define a TESTCASE described in a xml-file, which will be loaded and exectuted:
 - define insert, update or delete sql commands for INITIALISATION